didowannaswag/Apache-Tomcat-Compromise-Case-Study/methodology/attack-path.md

 Create users wordlist with default credentials and also password wordlist for brute force.
 Used Hydra for brute force HTTP Basic Authentication login page in /manager.

 ## Step 4 – Exploitation
-Uploaded WAR reverse shell via Tomcat Manager.
+After gaining access to the manager page: A reverse shell war file was generated using Metasploit.
+The WAR reverse shell was uploaded via Tomcat Manager.

 ## Step 5 – Access
 Obtained reverse shell as tomcat user.